 Here are the answers to the most frequently asked questions in relation to making Gantt charts in Microsoft Excel.

-To create a Gantt chart in Excel that you can use as a template in the future, you need to do the following:
+To learn how to create a Gantt chart in Excel that you can use as a template in the future, follow the steps below:

 - List your project data into a table with the following columns: Task description, Start date, End date, Duration.